Louisiana Woman Blog

 Instructions

-2. Crack egg into a small bowl and scramble to break up the yolk, set aside.
+2. Crack the egg into a small bowl and scramble to break up the yolk; set aside.

-3. Toast macadamia nuts in a small saucepan on the stove-top for a few minutes on medium-low heat, stirring often, then remove to a small bowl and set aside.
+3. Toast the macadamia nuts in a small saucepan over medium-low heat on the stovetop for a few minutes, stirring often.
+Then, remove them to a small bowl and set aside.

-4. Add coconut to the same heated pan and toast over medium-low heat for a few minutes stirring constantly then set aside in a separate small bowl.
+4. Add the coconut to the same heated pan and toast over medium-low heat for a few minutes, stirring constantly.
+Then, set it aside in a separate small bowl.

-5. Place 2 sticks of butter in the microwave and soften on low power (about 3) for 30 seconds at a time until butter is soft and starting to melt a little, turning sticks over after every 30 seconds.
-This will take about 1 ½ - 2 minutes.
+5. Place 2 sticks of butter in the microwave and soften on low power (around power level 3) for 30 seconds at a time, turning the sticks over after every 30 seconds, until the butter is soft and starting to melt slightly.
+This will take approximately 1.5 to 2 minutes.

 7. Add brown sugar and cream until well incorporated into the butter.